-Grilled Chicken with Peach Jalapeño Salsa ~ this lightning quick meal is low calorie, low fat, low carb, gluten free, Whole 30 and Paleo compliant, not to mention Weight Watchers friendly.
-But more importantly, it’s healthy and insanely delicious.
+Grilled Chicken with Peach Jalapeño Salsa is a lightning quick meal that’s low calorie, low fat, low carb, gluten free, Whole 30 and Paleo compliant, not to mention Weight Watchers friendly.
+But most importantly, it’s insanely delicious.

 You can’t go wrong with the combination of fruit and spicy jalapeño pepper, it’s a good one, and it seems much more sophisticated than it really is.
 A novice cook can pull of this meal easily and everybody will be impressed.

-This peach and jalapeño salsa is so good ~ and good for you ~ that you’ll find excuses to make it over and over again ~ it’s really sensational with plain old corn chips.
-The secret is to use ripe but still firm peaches.
-The red onion and jalapeño add such a nice kick…if you’ve tried my STRAWBERRY JALAPEÑO SALSA then you know how good this combination of sweet and heat can be.
+You’ll find excuses to make it over and over again ~ it’s really sensational with plain old corn chips.
+The secret is to use ripe but still firm peaches (the kind that are in the supermarket right now.)
+The red onion and jalapeño add such a nice kick…if you’ve tried my strawberry jalapeño salsa then you know how good this combination of sweet and heat can be.